derrotero/.github/README.md

 # .github
-Digital edition of Diego Ramirez de Arellana's Derrotero
+Digital edition of Diego Ramirez de Arellana's "Derrotero" and of other Spanish texts describing naval exploration of the Americas.